 - If you don't drive James to kill himself, then the treatment of Maria becomes the biggest modifier for which ending you get.
 If you take good care of her by staying close to her, preventing her from taking damage, and checking up on her when you leave her by herself, then James will begin to transfer his feelings for Mary onto Maria, and you will achieve the "Maria" ending.

-- If you ignore Maria and fail to protect her, and stay loyal to Mary, then James will follow through on Mary's final wishes and adopt Laura, achieving the "Leave" ending.
+- If you ignore Maria and fail to protect her, confront the memories of Mary's illness, and stay loyal to Mary, then James will follow through on Mary's final wishes and adopt Laura, achieving the "Leave" ending.